headzoo/polymer-bundle/README.md

 }
 ```

-Add the bundle your AppKernel.php.
+Run `composer update` and then add the bundle your AppKernel.php.

 ```php
 class AppKernel extends Kernel